Dow sinks 1,800 as virus cases rise, deflating optimism

-(AP) – Stocks fell sharply on Wall Street Thursday as coronavirus cases in the U.S. increased again, deflating recent optimism that the economy could recover quickly from its worst crisis in decades.
+Stocks fell sharply Thursday on Wall Street as coronavirus cases in the U.S. increased again, deflating recent optimism that the economy could recover quickly from its worst crisis in decades and raising doubts about whether the market’s scorching comeback can last.

 The Dow Jones Industrial Average sank more than 1,800 points and the S&P 500 dropped 5.9%, its worst day since mid-March, when stocks had a number of harrowing falls as the virus lockdowns began.

-Many market watchers have been saying that a scorching comeback in the market since late March was overdone and didn’t reflect the dire state of the economy.
-The S&P 500 rallied 44.5% between late March and Monday.
+Many market watchers have been saying that the comeback in the market since late March was overdone and did not reflect the dire state of the economy.
+The S&P 500 rallied 44.5% between late March and Monday, erasing most of its losses tied to the pandemic.

 Investor optimism for a speedy recovery in the economy was also dimmed by the Federal Reserve, which warned Wednesday that the road to recovery from the worst downturn in decades would be long and vowed to keep rates low for the foreseeable future.

-Those factors, along with the recent run-up in stock prices, set the stage for the wave of selling Thursday, said Sal Bruno, chief investment officer at IndexIQ.
+Those factors, along with the recent run-up in stock prices, set the stage for the wave of selling Thursday.

-“It’s not surprising to see a bit of a sell-off, given the furious rally we’ve had coming out of the lows, despite the fact that the economy was not doing great,” Bruno said.
-“The fact that (the Fed) is talking about keeping interest rates this low through 2022 is a little eye-opening for a lot of folks.”

 Small company stocks continued to bear the brunt of the selling, a signal that investors are becoming more pessimistic about a broad recovery in the economy.
 The Russell 2000 index fell 111.17 points, or 7.6%, to 1,356.22.
 European and Asian markets also fell.